Rough fir board

 | Lengths | 200cm and 240cm |

-| Use class | Class 2 — indoor and outdoor use with appropriate treatment in protected areas |
+| Use class | Class 2 – interior and protected exterior with appropriate treatment |

 | Treatment | Untreated – to be protected according to use |